-Concerned about the negative impact of widespread corruption on the enjoyment of human rights, and recognizing that corruption weakens institutions, erodes public trust in government and creates inequitable access to public services by women and girls, persons with disabilities and those in vulnerable situations, which constitutes obstacles to the effective promotion and protection of human rights and fundamental freedoms,
+Concerned about the negative impact of corruption on the enjoyment of human rights, and recognizing that corruption weakens institutions, erodes public trust in government and that it can exacerbate poverty and inequality and may disproportionately affect women and girls, and those in vulnerable situations, which constitutes obstacles to the effective promotion and protection of human rights and fundamental freedoms,

 Stressing the need to incorporate transparent, accountable and efficient public service delivery models into local, national and regional development plans,

-Recognizing the importance of quality control of the delivery of public services on an ongoing basis with a view to ensuring accountability and the need for the voluntary exchange of relevant information, experience, knowhow and technology on mutually agreed terms and at all levels on successful national practices in the efficient, transparent and accountable delivery of public services, in order to leave no one behind,
+Recognizing the importance of quality control of the delivery of public services on an ongoing basis with a view to ensuring accountability and promoting knowledge-sharing and technology transfer initiatives on mutually agreed terms, and at all levels on successful national practices in the efficient, transparent and accountable delivery of public services, in order to leave no one behind,

-1. Encourages States to promote, instil and integrate human rights principles in the national public service, including in the design and implementation of digital technologies in public services;
+1. Encourages States to promote and integrate human rights principles in the national public service, including in the design and implementation of digital technologies and social innovations in public services;

-2. Recognizes the important role of the Government, as service provider, and of all other stakeholders, including the private sector and civil society, in the promotion and protection of all human rights and, as appropriate, in the achievement of the Sustainable Development Goals and the Addis Ababa Action Agenda;
+2. Recognizes the important role of the all levels of Government, as service provider, and of all other stakeholders, including the private sector and civil society, in the promotion and protection of all human rights and, as appropriate, in the achievement of the Sustainable Development Goals and the Addis Ababa Action Agenda, the Sevilla Commitment, the Pact for the Future and the commitments of the Doha Political Declaration;

 3. Stresses that non-discriminatory, efficient, accessible, accountable and transparent public service delivery consistent with citizens’ needs and feedback is one of the key components in building an anti-corruption environment in the public sector and contributes to the promotion and protection of human rights and the implementation of the 2030 Agenda for Sustainable Development;

+4. Emphasizes that ensuring equitable access to essential public services for all segments of society, including persons living in remote, rural areas and persons in vulnerable situations is indispensable for the effective implementation of the principle of “leaving no one behind”;

-4. Acknowledges that many countries all over the world need support in terms of expanding infrastructure, technological cooperation and capacity-building, including on human and institutional aspects, to ensure the accessibility, affordability and availability of the Internet in promoting digital literacy, bridging the digital divide and accelerating efforts to achieve the relevant Sustainable Development Goal;
+5. Acknowledges that many countries, particularly developing countries, all over the world need support in terms of expanding infrastructure, technological cooperation and capacity-building, including on human and institutional aspects, to ensure the accessibility, affordability and availability of the Internet and other digital and communication technologies in promoting digital literacy, bridging digital divides within and between countries and accelerating efforts to achieve the relevant Sustainable Development Goal;

-5. Encourages States with effective models for the delivery of public services to share their best practices, particularly in the digitalization of public service, with other States, especially with developing States, through bilateral, regional and multilateral cooperation frameworks, and calls upon all States to establish, taking into account best practices from other States, as appropriate, a transparent, accountable and efficient public service system;
+6. Encourages States with effective models for the delivery of public services to share their best practices, particularly in the digitalization of public service, including the responsible use of artificial intelligence and other emerging technologies, with other States, especially with developing countries, through bilateral, regional and multilateral cooperation frameworks, and calls upon all States to establish, taking into account best practices from other States, as appropriate, a transparent, accountable and efficient public service system;

+7. Encourages further States to ensure the security and privacy of personal information regarding the use of digital technology for public service delivery by adopting and implementing adequate data protection legislation, regulations and policies, where appropriate;

+8. Calls upon States to establish and/or strengthen mechanisms progressively and as appropriate, including through capacity-building, to assess the quality, accessibility, effectiveness, transparency and accountability of public service delivery, including through citizen feedback and service-user satisfaction, with a view to continuously improving public service outcomes,

+9. Calls upon States to identify, document and share good practices and relevant experience on national public service delivery models that have demonstrated resilience in different contexts, and encourages their adaptation and replication by other States, taking into account national priorities and capacities;